jbellis/jvector/UPGRADING.md

   vector.
 These nonlinearities are designed to be lightweight and have a negligible impact on distance computation performance.

+## API changes
+- MemorySegmentReader.Supplier must now be explicitly closed, instead of being closed by the first Reader created from it.

 # Upgrading from 3.0.x to 3.0.6

 ## API changes